Skip to Content

 • 3 cloves garlic, peeled and smashed

-• 2 32 ounce boxes of chicken broth
+• 2 32-ounce boxes of chicken broth

 • 1 pinch sea salt

-• ½ tsp.
-Mexican oregano
+• ½ teaspoon Mexican oregano

 • 1 tablespoon olive oil

-• 2 Poblano, banana or spicy yellow peppers, seeded and chopped
+• 2 poblano, banana or spicy yellow peppers, seeded and chopped

 • ½ purple onion, chopped